Redfin vs. Realtor: Are the Savings Worth It?

 Quick summary: Redfin vs. realtor

-- Agent quality differs, so interview Redfin agents, conventional agents, and Clever agents to find the best fit.
+- Agent quality differs, so interview Redfin agents and conventional agents to find the best fit.

 - Redfin service isn’t available nationwide.
-Conventional agents and Clever Real Estate agents are.
+Conventional agents are.

 - Conventional agents work for a percentage-based commission, while Redfin pays their agents a salary.
 This means conventional realtors typically deliver more personalized service with one-on-one attention.